Atlas-OS/docs/docs/Getting started/Other installation methods/Install with no USB.md

 7. Once your PC has restarted, open the [Install Windows Without USB](https://github.com/iidanL/InstallWindowsWithoutUSB) folder you extracted earlier.
 It should prompt you to select the .iso of your choice (**Note: It may take a while for the file explorer window to pop-up.
 Please be patient**).
 Select the 22H2 .iso.
 8. Wait for the script to do what it does.
 When prompted to enter the letter of the partition you want to install the iso on, **only type the letter** of the partition we made earlier.
 For example: If you made the partition letter `E:` then type `E`
 9. Wait for the script to finish running and display text saying you can restart your PC.
 At this point you may want to install [EasyBCD ](https://www.techspot.com/downloads/3112-easybcd.html)to add the drive as a boot option, because Windows will detect Atlas as a normal windows install, so when you try to reboot, it's going to have you choose between your current OS (Windows Volume 1-10), and Atlas (Windows Volume 1-10).
 If you are confused by this statement though, don't install EasyBCD.
 Just reboot your PC, and select the non-default boot option.
-10. Disconnect your ethernet/do not connect your wifi when going through windows setup.
+10. Disconnect your ethernet/do not connect your Wi-Fi when going through Windows Setup.
-11. Once setup is complete, connect your internet and download the [wizard and playbook](https://atlasos.net/download) from our site.
+11. Once setup is complete, connect your internet and download the [wizard and playbook](https://atlasos.net/downloads) from our site.
 12. You can now continue with the [post installation](https://docs.atlasos.net/Getting%20started/Post-Installation/Drivers)